 Have questions about your outdoor flooring project?
 Request a free on-site assessment and we’ll evaluate your space, review exposure conditions, and recommend a coating system designed for long-term performance in outdoor environments.

-✔ 20+ Years of Experience
+✔ 20+ Years of Epoxy Flooring Experience

 ✔ Industrial-Grade Surface Preparation

-✔ Moisture Mitigation & Vapour Barrier Systems
+✔ Moisture Testing & Mitigation Systems

-✔ Built for Toronto's Climate
+✔ Built for Local Climate Conditions

-✔ Durable, Weather-Resistant Outdoor Flooring
+✔ Durable, Long-Lasting Element-Resistant Flooring

 We’ll contact you within 24 hours to review your project and next steps.